 Grand Avenue is classified as a local street in the City's Mobility Plan 2035, with two travel lanes in the westbound direction and one travel lane in the eastbound direction.
 No on-street parking lanes are provided.
 Concrete sidewalks and Tier 2 bicycle lanes (i.e., separate bicycle-only lanes demarcated by a solid stripe) are located along both sides of the street.
 The main gate for the northern parcel of Scattergood is located along Grand Avenue.
 An entry drive for the southern parcel is located opposite the main gate.
 Center left-turn lanes are located on Grand Avenue for both the main gate and the southern parcel entry drive.
 Vista Del Mar, located along the western edge of Scattergood, is a north-south thoroughfare classified as an Avenue II in the Mobility Plan, with two travel lanes in each direction.
 No formal sidewalks or demarcated bicycle lanes are provided on Vista Del Mar fronting Scattergood.
-Center left-turn lanes are located southbound at the Grand Avenue and northbound into a beach parking lot entrance opposite Grand Avenue.
+Center left-turn lanes are located opposite Grand Avenue.
 There is also a northbound right-turn lane and a southbound left-turn lane on Vista Del Mar for the Scattergood secondary gate in the northwest corner of the station.